 Uses of Gypsum:

-The uses include architecture, art, ceramics, food essences, pharmaceutical and medical plasterboard and so on.
+The uses include architecture, art, ceramics, food essences, pharmaceutical and medical plasterboard and various uses are as follows:

 1. Building materials industry: